Aspirin

 Aspirin suppositories come in 2 strengths.
 They contain 150mg or 300mg of aspirin.
 You can buy them from a pharmacy.

-If you need a dose of 450mg or 750mg, your doctor or pharmacist will give you a mixture of strengths and explain how to take it.
+If you need a dose of 450mg or 750mg, your doctor or pharmacist will give you a mixture of strengths and explain how to use them.

 Important